From Soft Guidance to Hard Constraints on Diffusion Sampling

 Each row is two pairs of images, and each pair of images is either generated by vanilla diffusion sampling (left) or guided with blackbox aesthetic scoring API (right).
 The ones guided with aesthetic scoring API have higher fidelity.

 A side note on flow matching models, where the sampling step is a deterministic ODE step with no noise to vary.
-We can still apply the same idea: at each sampling step, run the velocity predictor once to get the predicted clean sample $\hat{x}_1$, then create $n$ noisy variations $\hat{x}_1^i\sim\mathcal{N}(\hat{x}_1,\rho_t\mathbf{I})$, evaluate the classifier on each $\hat{x}_1^i$, and use the best one to compute the next ODE step.
+We can still apply the same idea.
+At each sampling step, run the velocity predictor once to get the predicted clean sample $\hat{x}_1$, then create $n$ noisy variations $\hat{x}_1^i\sim\mathcal{N}(\hat{x}_1,\rho_t\mathbf{I})$, evaluate the classifier on each $\hat{x}_1^i$, and use the best one to compute the next ODE step.

 Note that generating $n$ candidates does not require running the denoiser $n$ times.
 The posterior mean $\hat{x}_{t-1}$ is computed once, and the candidates are produced by simply drawing $n$ different noise samples from $\mathcal{N}(\mathbf{0},\mathbf{I})$, which is cheap.
 The main computational overhead is evaluating the classifier $n$ times per step.